Saurabhbhati/DASS/README.md

 This repository contains cleaned up (ongoing) code (in PyTorch) for **DASS** model proposed in the SLT 2024 (accepted) [DASS: Distilled Audio State Space Models Are Stronger and More Duration-Scalable Learners](https://arxiv.org/pdf/2407.04082) (Saurabhchand Bhati, Yuan Gong, Leonid Karlinsky, Hilde Kuehne, Rogerio Feris, James Glass).

 DASS is the first state-space model that outperforms transformer-based audio classifiers such as AST, HTS-AT, and Audio-MAE.
 We use the AudioSet dataset for training and evaluation, where DASS achieves a new state-of-the-art mAP of 47.6 on AudioSet.
 We use knowledge distillation (KD) from a transformer based model, AST, to train the model as shown in Fig 1(a).
 KD is an integral part of DASS, helping DASS outperform the AST teacher, Fig 1(b).
+We have recently added DASS model distilled from an ensemble of AST and HTS-AT which sigificantly boosts the performance of DASS.

 |                                           | Params | Pretrain |  mAP |
 |-------------------------------------------|:------:|:--------:|:----:|